McGill University: Rankings and reputation

-McGill ranks first in Canada among medical-doctoral universities in Maclean's Canadian University Rankings 2023.
-The university has held the top position in the ranking for 18 consecutive years.
-The Globe and Mail's Canadian University Report 2019 categorised McGill as "above average" for its financial aid, student experience and research, and as "average" for its library resources.
+McGill ranks first in Canada among medical-doctoral universities in Maclean's Canadian University Rankings 2026.
+The university has held the top position in the ranking for 21 consecutive years.
+The Globe and Mail's Canadian University Report 2019 categorized McGill as "above average" for its financial aid, student experience and research, and as "average" for its library resources.
 Research Infosource ranked McGill second among Canadian universities with medical schools in its 2020 edition of Research Universities of the Year.

-Internationally, McGill ranked 31st in the world and first in Canada in the 2023 QS World University Rankings.
-It also ranked 27th in the world and second in Canada in the 2020-21 CWUR World University Rankings.
-It was ranked 46th in the world and third in Canada by the 2023 Times Higher Education World University Rankings.
-In 2022, the Academic Ranking of World Universities ranked the university 73rd in the world, and third in Canada.
-In the 2022–23 U.S. News & World Report Best Global University Rankings, McGill was ranked 54th in the world and third in Canada.
+Internationally, McGill ranked 27th in the world and first in Canada in the 2026 QS World University Rankings.
+It also ranked 27th in the world and second in Canada in the 2025 CWUR World University Rankings.
+It was ranked 41st in the world and second in Canada by the 2026 Times Higher Education World University Rankings.
+In 2024, the Academic Ranking of World Universities ranked the University 74th in the world, and third in Canada.
+In the 2024-2025 U.S. News & World Report Best Global University Rankings, McGill was ranked 56th in the world and third in Canada.

 In the Global University Employability Ranking 2022, published by Times Higher Education, McGill ranked 29th in the world and second in Canada.
 Nature ranked McGill 67th in the world and second in Canada among academic institutions for high-impact research in the 2021 edition of Nature Index.
-According to Wealth-X's 2019 ranking of ultra-high-net-worth (UHNW) alumni — those with US$30 million or more in net worth — McGill ranked 34th in the world and eighth outside the United States.

 McGill's MBA program, offered by the Desautels Faculty of Management, has appeared in several rankings.
 Quacquarelli Symonds, in its Global MBA Rankings 2021, ranked McGill's MBA 59th in the world and second in Canada.
 The Financial Times, in its 2020 Global MBA ranking, placed the MBA programme 91st in the world and second in Canada.
 In Bloomberg BusinessWeek's Best Business Schools ranking 2019–2020, Desautels was ranked seventh in Canada.

 McGill is a member of the Global University Leaders Forum (GULF), composed of the presidents of 29 of the world's top universities.
-It is the only Canadian university member of GULF.
+It is the only Canadian University member of GULF.
 McGill is also one of only two non-American universities to be a member of the Association of American Universities, an organization of research-intensive universities.